These terms used by Institutional Research and Academic Affair.

 - The FTES calculation adjusts headcount enrollment for differences associated with having skewed distributions of either part-time or full time students.
 If students at a campus attempt less than 15 student credit hours, on average, then FTE enrollment will be lower than headcount enrollment.
 And if students at a campus attempt more than 15 student credit hours, on average, then FTE enrollment will be higher than headcount enrollment.
 If students at a campus attempt 15 student credit hours, on average, then FTE enrollment and headcount enrollment will be the same.

-Starting fall 2006, FTES is SCU/12 for Classified Graduate Students plus SCU/15 for all other
+Starting fall 2006, FTES is SCU/12 for Classified Graduate Students (re-bench methodology) plus SCU/15 for all other

 students.
 (Unclassified Graduate Students include post baccalaureates pursuing a second